SecretFoundation/SNIPs/SNIP-721.md

 | burner    | string (HumanAddr) | The address that burned the token if different than the previous owner         | yes      |

 # <a name="receiver"></a>Receiver Interface
-When the SNIP-721 contract executes [SendNft](#send) and [BatchSendNft](#batchsend) messages, it must perform a callback to the receiving contract's receiver interface if the recipient had registered its code hash using [RegisterReceiveNft](#registerreceive).
+When the SNIP-721 contract executes [SendNft](#sendnft) and [BatchSendNft](#batchsend) messages, it must perform a callback to the receiving contract's receiver interface if the contract had registered its code hash using [RegisterReceiveNft](#registerreceive).
 BatchReceiveNft is preferred over ReceiveNft, because ReceiveNft does not allow the recipient to know who sent the token, only its previous owner, and ReceiveNft can only process one token.
 So it is inefficient when sending multiple tokens to the same contract (a deck of game cards for instance).
 ReceiveNft primarily exists just to maintain CW-721 compliance.

 <a name="cwsender"></a>
 Also, it should be noted that the CW-721 `sender` field is inaccurately named, because it is used to hold the address the token came from, not the address that sent it (which is not always the same).
 The name is reluctantly kept in ReceiveNft to maintain CW-721 compliance, but BatchReceiveNft uses `sender` to hold the sending address (which matches both its true role and its SNIP-20 Receive counterpart).
 Any contract that is implementing both Receiver Interfaces must be sure that the ReceiveNft `sender` field is actually processed like a BatchReceiveNft `from` field.
 Again, apologies for any confusion caused by propagating inaccuracies, but because InterNFT is planning on using CW-721 standards, compliance with CW-721 might be necessary.